Create and edit a transcoding profile in Rich Media CMS

 • The options are:

-• Always – Kaltura’s transcoding engine always will be used for generating the specific Transcoding Flavor.
+• Always – Kaltura's transcoding engine generates the flavor.

 • System Name (Optional) – The system name is used to identify the flavor in client-side applications.
 For example, to mark a specific flavor as suitable for playback on iPad devices, the system name was set to iPad.